PaulEcoffet/gupta_replay_model_master1_internship/gupta_sim/README.md

 Please note that in the code, the `print` function and the `division` are the ones from python 3.
 It means that `/` returns a float and `//` return an euclidian division.
 `print` is a function and not a keyword, parenthesis must be added, it can be passed as an argument and has the syntax `print(ma_var, file=f)` which is really nice.

+The environment has to have a lot of specific properties so that linear dyna works.
+Read carefull these conditions of the Sutton et al. paper.
+Overlapping features is one of the reason I think linear dyna has convergence issue, yet it is also what make the hypothesis of surprisal possible.

 Interesting readings to understand this code: